 In science fiction, it’s a common theme (maybe even a cliché!) for the future world to be greatly influenced by East Asian culture.
 This is a reasonable assumption for writers to make, given the enormous economic and demographic expansion that East Asia has undergone in the past half-century.
-However, as East Asia’s economy stagnates and its population begins one of the sharpest declines in world history, it’s becoming clear that this cliché is outdated.
-The future planet will be proportionally more African, South Asian, and Islamic than it is today.
+However, as East Asia’s population growth flattens, it’s becoming clear that this cliché is outdated.
+The future planet will be proportionally more African, South Asian, and Muslim than it is today.
 People interested in depicting future societies might want to turn away from East Asia and pay more attention to these under-appreciated societies.

 In the next section I created some data visualizations to demonstrate the planet’s changing demographic composition.
 In the section after that, I reflect on how this information might inform speculative fiction.